oscbco/practice-file-properties-dialog/README.md

 - Flexbox
 - Plain JS

-Special thanks to https://iconmonstr.com for providing the icons and to http://www.dinpattern.com/ for the background pattern used in the preview section.
+Special thanks to https://iconmonstr.com for providing the icons.